sathish-cs/friday/README.md

 ### Prerequisite

-All this terraform code tested in v0.13.
-This version contraint imposed in provider.tf Make sure user which you are using to run terraform CLI has access to the bucket (Attached instance role in our case rather than configuring credentials)
+* All this terraform code tested in v0.13.
+* Make sure user which you are using to run terraform CLI has access to the bucket (Attached instance role in our case rather than configuring credentials)

 ### Provision S3 buckets in AWS